 Sand Bench Trail Loop – 3.4 miles round trip.
 Starting at the Court of the Patriarchs shuttle stop, this is another trail that offers little to no shade.
 This trail is actually more popularly frequented by horseback riders, which you can book a trip yourself through Canyon Trail Rides!

-Angel’s Landing – 5.4 miles round trip.
+Angels Landing – 5.4 miles round trip.
 Starting at The Grotto, this is probably the most popular hike in the park!
+Also keep in mind there is now a permit/ticket system for hiking Angels Landing due to the crowds.
+So check on getting one before you go.
 Get here early to try and avoid a crowded hike to the top, and be sure you’re in really good shape and not afraid of heights!
-There are 21 switchbacks along the path known as “Walter’s Wiggles” alone, and it’s still up and up from there!
+There are 21 switchbacks along the path known as “Walter’s Wiggles” alone, and it’s still up and up from there.
 There are chains to hang onto in the more dangerous spots where there are shear cliff drop offs on either side of you.
 The views from the top are worth it if you can make it though!
 Also be sure to give this hike at least half a day if you’re in good shape, or longer.

 Observation Point – 8 miles round trip.
 Starting at Weeping Rock shuttle stop, this trail is longer than Angel’s Landing, is less crowded, but still has incredible views!
 It’s also not quite as scary if you’re worried about not making Angel’s Landing due to the narrow paths.